5-MeO-MALT

 5-MeO-MALT, also known as 5-methoxy-N-methyl-N-allyltryptamine, is a psychedelic drug of the tryptamine family related to 5-MeO-DALT.

 5-MeO-MALT was first described in the literature in 2004.
 It was encountered as a novel designer drug in 2014.
 The drug's pharmacology was studied and described in greater detail in 2024.

 Use and effects

-5-MeO-MALT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+5-MeO-MALT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).

 Pharmacology

 Pharmacodynamics

 The pharmacology of 5-MeO-MALT has been studied.
 It is a potent serotonin 5-HT_{2A} receptor agonist and produces the head-twitch response in rodents.
 The drug also shows high affinity for the serotonin 5-HT_{1A} receptor.

 Chemistry

 Analogues

 Analogues of 5-MeO-MALT include methylallyltryptamine (MALT), 4-HO-MALT (maltocin), 4-AcO-MALT, 5-MeO-DMT, 5-MeO-DET, 5-MeO-DPT, 5-MeO-DiPT, 5-MeO-DALT, 5-MeO-MET, 5-MeO-MPT, 5-MeO-MiPT, 5-MeO-EiPT, and 5-MeO-iPALT (ASR-3001), among others.